atinm/tcpproxy/README.md

 ## Usage

 `tcpproxy` is a command-line application.
-One instance of `tcpproxy` should be started for each remote endpoint you wish to proxy data to/from.
+This will proxy any remote address that hits the proxy.
 All configuration is done via command-line arguments, in keeping with the spirit of this project.

 ```
-tcpproxy REMOTE_HOST:PORT [-b BIND_ADDR] [-l LOCAL_PORT]
+tcpproxy [-b BIND_ADDR] [-l LOCAL_PORT]

 Options:
     -b, --bind BIND_ADDR